leejoonli/code-every-day/log.md

 ## Thoughts

 Don't know why I had trouble with this.
 Tried to do two for loops but my mind had trouble thinking of something.
 Ended up doing a while loop and a for loop.
 Had an array of strings that I joined and returned the result.
 Probably need more critical thinking exercises.

+# Day 165 (8/12/2022)

+## C#, Codewars

+Added to the calculator app.
+Did a codewars challenge today.
+The challenge was to return the area of a triangle inside a rectangle/square.

+## Thoughts

+Finally made progress on the calculator app.
+Able to get basic calculator functionality but still needs a little more error checking.
+Will add more features later.
+The code challenge was very easy because the triangle in the rectangle/square is set based off the diagonals of the encompassing rectangle/square.
+All I needed to do was find the formula for the area of a triangle and then divide the height of the rectangle/square by 2 and plug it in to the formula.